diegodevelops/caffe-pr-frontend/README.md

 - Cart page to view and modify it and to checkout
 - Order confirmation page

-Some oncepts and modules used:
+Some concepts and modules used:

 - Services to separate concerns and make code more clean and modular
 - Bootstrap for styling and icons